 Event Transfer Deficiency Rules Apply?

 Payment of Termination Benefits

 commuted value Yes

 refund of employee contributions with No

 interest where member is not vested

 excess employee contributions as a No

 result of the 50% employer cost rule

 voluntary contributions No

+transfer under a Transfer Agreement No

+small benefit or shortened life No

+expectancy commutations

-Transfer Deficiency Less than 5% of YMPE (Clause 28(2)(b) of the Regulations.)
-No
+Transfer Deficiency Less than 5% of YMPE (clause 28(2)(b) of the No

+Regulations.)

 Refund of excess contributions that arise because of the application of the maximum transfer rules under the Income Tax Act Yes

 Pre-Retirement Death Benefit

 payable to spouse No

-payable to beneficiary/estate Yes
+payable to beneficiary/estate No

 Post Retirement Death Benefit

 monthly pension No

 lump sum of guarantee No

 Spousal Relationship Breakdown

 transfer to spouse No

 Normal, Early or Late Retirement

-monthly pension Νο
+monthly pension No

-INU